-The College reserves the right to search pupils and their possessions without consent if there is justified cause to do so.
+The College reserves the right to search students and their possessions without consent if there is justified cause to do so.
 Knives or weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, e-cigarettes/vaping devices or paraphernalia, fireworks and pornographic images can be searched for according to law along with any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to property.

-The Head, a College Deputy Head or any staff authorised by them may search a pupil, provided that the staff member is the same sex as the pupil being searched and there is another staff member as witness.
-The College may carry out a search of a pupil of the opposite sex to the staff member conducting the search and without a witness present, but only where the school 'reasonably believes that there is a risk that serious harm will be caused to a person if you do not conduct the search immediately and where it is not reasonably practicable to summon another member of staff' (Searching, screening and confiscation: Advice for Headteachers, School Staff and Governing Bodies, DfE January 2018).
+The Head, a College Deputy Head or any staff authorised by them may search a student, provided that the staff member is the same sex as the student being searched and there is another staff member as witness.
+There is a limited exception to this rule.
+This is that a member of staff can search a student of the opposite sex and/or without a witness present only:

+- if the member of staff carrying out the search reasonably believes there is risk that serious harm will be caused to a person if the search is not carried out as a matter of urgency; and - in the time available, it is not reasonably practicable for the search to be carried out by a member of staff who is same sex as the pupil or it is not reasonably practicable for the search to be carried out in the presence of another member of staff.

+When a member of staff conducts a search without a witness, they should immediately report this to another member of staff and ensure a record of the search is kept.
+(Searching, screening and confiscation: Advice for Headteachers, School Staff and Governing Bodies, DfE January 2022).